orangeduck/mpc/README.md

 Limitations & FAQ
 =================

+### I'm getting namespace issues due to `libmpc`, what can I do?

+There is a re-naming of this project to `pcq` hosted on the [pcq branch](https://github.com/orangeduck/mpc/tree/pcq) which should be usable without namespace issues.

 ### Does _mpc_ support Unicode?

 _mpc_ Only supports ASCII.
 Sorry!
 Writing a parser library that supports Unicode is pretty difficult.
 I welcome contributions!